-And people that see a shady site DO NOT click on ads…they click away.
+And people that see a shady site do one thing very clickly:

-But CTR and bounce rate should be the least of your worries if you’re site looks like garbage.
+But CTR and bounce rate should be the least of your worries if your site is lacking in the design department.

 In the not so distant past you could blast a site with blog comments and profile links to the top of Google…and it didn’t matter if your site was ugly as sin or could win a beauty pageant.

-To rank (and stick) today you need high-quality, authority links.
+To rank today you need high-quality, authority links.